 Offer the role

-The role should be offered to the language assistant at the school/local authority for the upcoming academic year.
+The role should be offered to the language assistant at the institution/local authority for the upcoming academic year.

 Send assistants an offer letter by email (we will provide a template for this).
 If your language assistant is from a Latin American country, China or Canada, please copy the address below into your email as we require this for visa purposes - languageassistants.UK@britishcouncil.org